David W Ball, Ph.D.

 |American Chemical Society

-Member, ACS National Local Section Activities Committee, January 2011 - present.
+Member, ACS National Local Section Activities Committee, January 2011 - December 2016.

 Member, ACS National Committee on Nomenclature, Symbols, and

 Terminology, January 2012 - December 2016.
 Associate member, 2011.

 Chair, Cleveland Section, 2009 (includes service as Chair-Elect, 2008; Past

 Organizer and program chair, Cleveland Section ACS Meeting-In-Miniature, 2006.